syrenly/angular-demo/README.md

 # AngularDemo

 👋 Hi, I’m @syrenly and welcome to **angular-demo** repo!

 Here I' m studying Angular 17 and developing sample projects.
-Feel free to read my notes and study with me 🤗.
+Feel free to read my notes and study with me 🤗. 🚧 This is a work in progress 🚧

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3 and it is currently at version 17.3.1.

+⚗️⚗️⚗️ Unit test in progress...

 ## Development server